Street trading options in Brighton & Hove

 Upper Gardner Street Market

 Upper Gardner Street Market operates on Saturdays from 7am until 5pm.
 There are a number of pitches available throughout the year.
-Applications can be made by filling in an Upper Gardner Street application form.
-If there are no pitches available, applicants can join the waiting list until a pitch becomes free.

 George Street Market, Hove

 This is a Saturday market operating in the centre of Hove.
 This market specialises in artisan goods and local produce.
-Applications are made by submitting a street trading application form (PDF 96KB), state ‘George Street’ as the zone/location.

-Small Street Market / Farmers Market
+Small Street Market/Farmers Market

 Apply for a small street market (PDF 70KB).